Irish Americans: Contributions to American culture

 The annual celebration of Saint Patrick's Day is a widely recognized symbol of the Irish presence in America.
 The largest celebration of the holiday takes place in New York, where the annual St. Patrick's Day Parade draws an average of two million people.
 The second-largest celebration is held in Boston.
 The South Boston Parade is one of the United States's oldest, dating back to 1737.
 Savannah, Georgia, also holds one of the largest parades in the United States.

-Since the arrival of nearly two million Irish immigrants in the 1840s, the urban Irish police officer and firefighter have become virtual icons of American popular culture.
-In many large cities, the police and fire departments have been dominated by the Irish for over 100 years, even after the ethnic Irish residential populations in those cities dwindled to small minorities.
-Many police and fire departments maintain large and active "Emerald Societies", bagpipe marching groups, or other similar units demonstrating their members' pride in their Irish heritage.

 While these archetypal images are especially well known, Irish Americans have contributed to U.S. culture in a wide variety of fields: the fine and performing arts, film, literature, politics, sports, and religion.
 The Irish-American contribution to popular entertainment is reflected in the careers of figures such as James Cagney, Bing Crosby, Walt Disney, John Ford, Judy Garland, Gene Kelly, Grace Kelly, Tyrone Power, Chuck Connors, Ada Rehan, Jena Malone, and Spencer Tracy.
 Irish-born actress Maureen O'Hara, who became an American citizen, defined for U.S. audiences the archetypal, feisty Irish "colleen" in popular films such as The Quiet Man and The Long Gray Line.
 More recently, the Irish-born Pierce Brosnan gained screen celebrity as James Bond.
-During the early years of television, popular figures with Irish roots included Gracie Allen, Art Carney, Joe Flynn, Jackie Gleason, Luke Gordon and Ed Sullivan.
+During the early years of television, popular figures with Irish roots included Gracie Allen, Art Carney, Joe Flynn, Jackie Gleason, Luke Gordon, and Ed Sullivan.

-Since the late days of the film industry, celluloid representations of Irish Americans have been plentiful.
-Famous films with Irish-American themes include social dramas such as Little Nellie Kelly and The Cardinal, labor epics like On the Waterfront, and gangster movies such as Angels with Dirty Faces, The Friends of Eddie Coyle, and The Departed.
-Irish-American characters have been featured in popular television series such as Ryan's Hope, Rescue Me and Blue Bloods.